Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (F) Increase capacity to connect new renewable energy and zero-carbon resources.

-(3) The evaluation shall identify electrical lines where reconductoring with advanced conductors can cost-effectively achieve one or more of the following:
+(2) The study shall identify electrical lines where reconductoring with advanced conductors can achieve one or more of the following:

 (C) Reduce curtailment of renewable and zero-carbon resources.